-B. If a student receives approval for a contract cancellation after the scheduled check-in date, the student will be issued a $250 contract cancellation fee, in addition to being billed for all days occupying a residence hall space.
+B. If a student receives approval for a contract cancellation after the scheduled check-in date, the student will be issued the fees as listed in the Terms and Conditions #1.
+Contract Introduction.

 12.3 All students submitting a housing contract will be obligated to have reserved on campus housing for the entire year.
-They are not eligible to be released from the contract at mid-year or any time during the year.
+They are not eligible to be released from the contract in between semesters or any time during the year.
 This contract is binding for the entire academic year, and/or summer sessions, for those who enter into it and reserve a space.
 Contract cancellation and release outside of approved reasons in Section 10.5 is not available during the academic year.

 TERMINATION BY THE UNIVERSITY

 12.4 In addition to any other terms and conditions set forth herein, the University may terminate this contract (in addition to other available remedies) and revoke the student’s right to occupy his or her room (including denying access to the room) for any of the following reason:

 A. Exigency.
 The University may terminate or temporarily suspend performance of any part of this contract without notice in the event an exigency would make continued operation for the Housing and Residence Life non-feasible.

 B. Monetary Breach.
 A failure of the student to pay any fees or other amounts due to the University under this contract.

 C. Violation of Community Standards.
 Violation of University Community Standards may be grounds for University disciplinary action and termination of the housing contract.